 And, if I hadn’t been traveling alone, I probably wouldn’t have been able to watch the sun rise over Tunnel View.
 I never would have taken this photo:

 “I don’t need no help, I can sabotage me by myself.”
 These words of Paramore spurred me on as I brainstormed for this article.

 It goes both ways.
 This snippet of lyrics can represent the irrational and rational fears of a solo traveler, while also illustrating the fact that we are our own worst enemy when it comes to our fears.
 When considering a solo trip, we may talk ourselves out of it.

 You may be worrying: “What will happen if I get In trouble?
 Or get lost.
 Or don’t know the language.
 Or feel lonely, or get bored, or have no one to talk to….And I don’t want to fly alone.”

 If your main concern is the last one, I have one thing to say: flying is the safest and easiest part of traveling.
 (If you’re not plagued by a phobia of flying, of course.
 I respect anxiety and phobias.)
-Think about it–there’s so much security and signs around the airports.
+Think about it—there’s so much security and countless signs around any airport.
 And flying is statistically safer than driving a car.
 So get over the flying alone thing.

 Why travel alone

 Traveling alone never fails to transform the traveler.
 I recently watched such a transformation take place.

 One of my closest friends finally became desperate enough to get out of the crazy city of Ho Chi Minh to explore Da Nang and Hoi An.
 On her own—just her and a motorbike.

 Apprehensive beforehand, my friend was relieved to find herself enjoying the experience—which remained disaster-free.
 It certainly boosted her self-confidence in traveling.
 When she returned home, she came back ‘feeling like she could fly.’